rememberSoftwares/yacana/README.md

 ## II.
 Imports

 When using other frameworks 'import hell' quickly appears.
-To prevent this bothersome problem we propose that you import all of Yacana's modules and when finished developing let the IDE remove the unused imports.
+To prevent this bothersome problem we propose that you always import all of Yacana's modules and when finished developing let the IDE remove the unused imports.
 Unused imports generally appear grayed.
 Thus we recommend that you prepend these imports in all your files and clean them later.
 This way the IDE will have auto-completion available and will help you develop 10 times faster.

 ## III.
 Creating your first Agent

 ### Initializing the Agent

 Now that you have an Ollama server running and Yacana installed let's create our first agent!

 Create a Python file with this content:
 ```python
 agent1 = Agent("AI assistant", "llama3.1:8b", system_prompt="You are a helpful AI assistant", endpoint="http://127.0.0.1:11434")
 ```
 The Agent(...) class takes 2 mandatory parameters:
 1. **The agent name**: Choose something short about the agent's global focus
 2. **A model name**: The Ollama model that this Agent will use.
 You may have multiple Agents running different models.
 Some models are better suited for some specific jobs so it can be interesting to mix LLM models.
+Use `ollama list` to list the models you have downloaded.

 The Agent(...) class has many optional parameters that we will discover in this tutorial.
 Here we can see 2 of them:
 1. **The system prompt**: Helps define the personality of the Agent.
 2. **The endpoint**: The URL of your Ollama instance.
 It points by default to your localhost and on the Ollama default port.
 If you are using Ollama on your computer you can remove this optional parameter and the default value will be used.

 ### Testing Yacana and Ollama's interaction